 Experts from the Governor's Office on Tribal Relations, BroadbandUSA and local experts help identify the priorities that impact broadband in various communities.
 Learn the different broadband terms, networks and speeds.
 Plus, hear from local community members discuss how broadband transforms education, healthcare, agriculture and the economy.

 Creating Broadband Action Teams and Building Local Partnerships

-Arizona has worked collaboratively with public and private partners to coordinate broadband planning across the state.
-In this session, learn how to create a roadmap for your community’s broadband projects as you build a framework for community priorities, stakeholder engagement, asset inventories and more.
+Arizona has worked with public and private partners to coordinate broadband planning across the state.
+Learn how to create a roadmap for your community’s broadband projects as you build a framework for community priorities, stakeholder engagement, asset inventories and more.